-The Commission operates across Canada with a staff of fewer than 200 employees.
+The Commission operates across Canada with a staff of 256 employees.

 Browse this section to learn about our senior officials and what they do: